slotdawg/ts2020/db/oraclepatch/oraclepatch.rst

 - Era can make you 3 inches taller, and help bring in your groceries from the car
 - Software Profiles can be versioned and used to deploy consistent updates to existing database servers
+- Software Profiles also simplify the patching process reducing the amount of manual patching needed in an environment
+- Scheduling updates can be used to hit change windows or SLA uptime windows.